alok-sriv/Flask-Blog/06 - Update Account and Profile Photo/readme.md

     #same name
     f_name, f_ext = os.path.splitext(form_picture.filename)
     # it will help to get the image extension in f_ext e.g. png or jpg
+    #f_name will have filename but we are not going to use this anywhere in program
+    #Some editors like VScode, PyCharm, Eclipse, PyDev will raise warnings sometimes regarding these unused variables.
+    #The warnings won’t interrupt the program execution.
+To suppress the warning, one can simply name the variable with an
+    #underscore (‘_‘) alone.
+Python treats it as an unused variable and ignores it without giving the warning message.
     picture_fn = random_hex + f_ext
     # cncatenate randamize name with extension
     picture_path = os.path.join(app.root_path, 'static/profile_pics', picture_fn)